sutureblue/DJ_Wheel/README.md

 The result, as a necessity, is a DJ style wheel.

 The rotating pillar beneath and attached to animation sculptures is what the rotary wheel is engaged by and controls the speed.

-and interaction model are inspired by multidisciplinary artist Scott Garner, though this system replaces his MIDI-based stepping with direct audio playback from a continuous file.
+This model was inspired by a [Scott Garner](https://scottmadethis.net/) titled, Musical Chair, though this system replaces his MIDI-based stepping with direct audio playback from a continuous file.

 ---